 SCOR Europe applies the Internal Control System (ICS) principles as defined at Group level and leverages on processes implemented across the Group.

-The ICS standards are embedded in the Group Policy.
+The ICS standards are embedded in the Group Policy on ICS.
+These standards consist of ICS principles and mechanisms to be applied to assess the effectiveness of the ICS.
 The ICS is defined at Group level and applied consistently across the Group, in line with the proportionality principle, without prejudice of further and/or more stringent requirements from local applicable laws, regulations or policies.